SRG-eddieliu/OptionPricer/README.md

 #### Moment Matching
 - Centers/rescales the simulated normal draws so their sample mean and variance match the theoretical `N(0,1)` moments (select `VarianceReductionMethod::MomentMatching`).
+- Implementation detail: pre-generate all $Z$ draws for the run, compute the sample mean and standard deviation, then normalize each draw with $z \leftarrow (z - \bar{z}) / s$ before using them in the path loop (also applies when combined with antithetic sampling).
+- Rationale: finite samples from `N(0,1)` do not have exact mean 0 or variance 1, so moment matching removes that sampling drift (at the cost of inducing dependence across draws) to reduce estimator variance.

 **Example:** [`example/mc_variance_strategies_example.md`](example/mc_variance_strategies_example.md)